The Governing Board is made up of five Members and up to twenty one Governors.

 The full Governing Board meets once every half-term.
 We have five main committees who also meet once every half-term.
 The committees manage a large proportion of our work, as set out in their Terms of Reference, which are reviewed on an annual basis at the Governing Board’s AGM.
 All committees report back to the full Governing Board.

 The main committees are Curriculum, Resources, Audit and Risk and Human Resources.

 We also have a Pay Committee and Admissions Committee who meet twice per year and report back to the Full Governing Board, and a number of other committees who only meet if the need arises: Value for Money, Pay Appeals, First (Hearings) Committee, Second (Appeals) Committee, Complaints, as well as our Principal’s Appraisal Panel (who meet three times per year).

 Our Governing Board consists of six parent governors (elected by and from parents of registered students at the College), four staff governors (currently three teaching and one non-teaching staff elected by staff at the College), six community governors (individuals from our local community appointed by the Members of the Academy Trust), one Local Authority appointed governor and the Principal.

 Governors take on a variety of 'lead roles' such as Pupil Premium and Safeguarding.
 We also have a Governor who takes the lead on Communication and Parental Engagement.
 Amongst other things they co-ordinate the presence of a 'Governors’ Table' at all Parents' Evenings so that parents can freely discuss any aspects of the College with Governors of the Governing Board.

-To contact the Clerk to the Governing Board either telephone 01395 255626 or email email@example.com
+To contact the Governance Professional either by telephone 01395 255626 or email email@example.com